OSeMOSYS/otoole/docs/functionality.rst

 .. image:: _static/workflow.png

 ..
 NOTE::
-    While ``otoole`` is targetted at OSeMOSYS users, the functionality can eaisly be extended to work with any workflow that involves the use of a MathProg file!
+    While ``otoole`` is targeted at OSeMOSYS users, the functionality can easily be extended to work with any workflow that involves the use of a MathProg file!

 Data Conversion